shokiami/GeoKnowr/README.md

 # GeoKnowr

-A lightweight GeoGuessr AI.

-Created by Sho Kiami and Zach Chapman.
+A lightweight GeoGuessr AI by Sho Kiami and Zach Chapman.

 <br>